akazukin5151/train-passenger-distribution/README.md

 - $p_b$ is the proportion of total passengers that are boarders from station $i$
     - The remaining passengers are passengers alighting at station $i$
     - This means the current implementation models alighting passengers with a uniform distribution
-    - Calculated from link load data
+    - Calculated from link load (origin-destination) data
 - $j$ is the j-th stair at station $i$
 - $n_j$ is the number of stairs at station $i$
     - Data from station platform layout map from the JR website